MediaComem/comem-webdev/subjects/angular-auth-starter/README.md

 To keep the connected state, we'll need to store this token in a more persistant manner, in this case the `localStorage`.

-To follow the "*Angular Way*", we will not use it directly, but rather use a library that provides a dedicated angular service.
+To follow the "*Angular Way*", we will not use the `localStorage` API directly, but rather use a library that provides a dedicated angular service.

 This library is [Angular Storage][ng-store].